HariSekhon/DevOps-Perl-tools/README.md

 git submodule update
 ```

-Then proceed to install the CPAN modules below by hand
+Then proceed to install the CPAN modules below by hand.

 ###### CPAN Modules ######